Your Child's Checkup: 13 Years

 Your doctor and/or nurse will probably:

-3. Ask questions, address concerns, and offer advice about your teen's:
+4. Ask questions, address concerns, and offer advice about your teen's:

 Physical activity.
 Aim for 60 minutes of physical activity per day.
-Experts recommend limiting screen time, including TV, DVDs, video games, smartphones, tablets, and computers, to no more than 2 hours per day.
+Set daily limits on screen time, including TV, video games, smartphones, tablets, and computers.

 Growth and development.
 By age 13, it's common for teens to: